isomerpages/moe-chuachukangpri/_holistic-development/Mathematics.md

 skills through the use of <strong>Student Learning Space (SLS)</strong> and other ICT tools.
 <br>
-<br>- Inject fun in learning Mathematics through practices and games in <strong>Koobits</strong> (piloting
+<br>- Inject fun in learning Mathematics through practices and games in <strong>Koobits</strong>.
-phrase for Primary 1 to Primary 4).
-Students may log in through the link:
-<a href="https://problemsums.koobits.com/" rel="noopener noreferrer" target="_blank">https://problemsums.koobits.com/</a>
+Students may log in through the link: <a href="https://problemsums.koobits.com/" rel="noopener noreferrer" target="_blank">https://problemsums.koobits.com/</a>
 <br>
 </p>
 </td>